Colpocorto/gauntlet-editor/README.md

 - Fix font resolution issues on Linux
 - Check compilation on Mac
 - Use TFPGMap to implement the index-pattern map.
-- Fix "modified" glyph of TATTabs
-    - Add "modified" handling
 - Change TMemoryBuffer copy for a direct method
-- Trap block tool must toggle trap-notrap
 - Add SAVE AS or DUPLICATE (I prefer the latter)
 - Use local config to avoid writing in protected areas
-- Add a default name when a maze is imported
-- Analyse vertical wrap.
-Stock levels do write on the top border.
-- Add a shortcut to close tabs
-- Analyse 8 and 9 from MAZE03 (something looks wrong)
-    * 9 in MAZE10.
-Last byte is #5C, should be #36 (due to the MSX block bug).
-    - 8 in MAZE10.
-Has exits on top border, but hasn't wrap flag enabled